Degrees and Certifications:

 Freshman Literature 150 E: Text Book : Glencoe Course 4 with the supporting soft-cover Reader; Grammar worksheets; vocabulary development using vocabulary affixes books.
 Short stories, poetry selections; a novel: Select on to read in D.E.A.R.; various short stories from text, a Shakespearean play: The Tragedy of Romeo and Juliet; and a Homeric epic poem: The Odyssey.
 Re-designed EOC Curriculum will be followed in class to be supplemented by non-fiction texts to adhere to the Common Core requirements.
 Additional take-home books will be distributed to be later returned.

-World Literature 250 E: Text book: Glencoe World Literature with supplementary readers; Selections from the test on all four genres.
+World Literature 250 E: Textbook: Glencoe World Literature with supplementary readers; Selections from the test on all four genres.
 Night by Weisel.
 Picture of Dorian Gray.
-Macbeth.
+Lord of the Flies, and Macbeth.
 Affix studies from texts and “Do-now” exercises, Step-up to- Writing guidelines and teacher-generated writing packet to assist in writing four types of essays to present; EOC/ Common Core skills practice tests.
 Nectar in a Sieve; as needed.Oedipus Rex by Sophocles, and important selections from other well-known world literary writings.
 Research – individual and group.
 Standardized tests and SRI throughout the term..

 (If assigned.
 Not necessarily a permanent assignment.ESOL 4: To be offered in conjunction with one of the literature courses to aid in improving listening comprehension, reading, writing, and grammar skills.
-EDGE text with supplementary levelled readers; online course on MYNGConnect. ) Will be updated as needed.
+EDGE text with supplementary leveled readers; an online course on MYNGConnect. ) Will be updated as needed.

 In accordance with our school policy, all students must observe the following class rules: